quinn-rs/quinn/docs/book/src/quinn/data-transfer.md

 ## Stream Types

-QUIC provides support for both stream and message based communication.
+QUIC provides support for both stream and message-based communication.
 Streams and messages can be initiated both on the client and server.

 | Type | Description | Reference |